Northern Ireland policy

 Have a look at the RCSLT Policy Twitter handle @rcsltpolicy.

 RCSLT NI Manifesto

-RCSLT NI are calling on politicians to work with us to improve outcomes for people in Northern Ireland with communication and swallowing difficulties and support the work of the speech and language therapy profession.
+RCSLT NI are calling on politicians to work with us to improve outcomes for people in Northern Ireland with communication and swallowing difficulties while, also, supporting the work of the speech and language therapy profession.